CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 3 - Rhudaur's Eye.md

 We silently maneuvered ourselves closer to the camp but remained hidden in the brush and trees.
 We told Alfred to stay where he was and to run back to Bree if things went awry.

-Galamdir struck the first blow, sending an arrow into the shoulder of the chieftain.
+Amdiriel struck the first blow, sending an arrow into the shoulder of the chieftain.
 Gorin and I let loose our arrows as well.
-The orc camp was in confusion, and Gorin and I attacked head-on while Galamdir continued to let arrows fly.
+The orc camp was in confusion, and Gorin and I attacked head-on while Amdiriel continued to let arrows fly.
 The chieftain fell under her barrage, while three orc soldiers attacked Gorin.
 I felled on soldier and Gorin another but he had taken a beating.
-Two orc archers fired back at Galamdir but she avoided their shots. moving swiftly along the tree line.
+Two orc archers fired back at Amdiriel but she avoided their shots. moving swiftly along the tree line.

 Another orc fell under Gorin's axe and the archer moved into melee range.
 In another few minutes all of the orcs lay dead in their camp, but Gorin had paid a heavy price.